 Note that the posterior does not take the form $Q$ or $Q'$, as the use of these variational families replaces the $2^M$ model weights by $M$ VB group inclusion probabilities, $\gamma_k$, thereby introducing substantial additional independence.
 For example, information as to whether two groups of variables are selected together or not is lost.
 However, the form of the VB approximation retains many of the interpretable features of the original posterior such as the inclusion probabilities of particular groups.

-\section{Computing the Variational Posterior}
+\section{Computing the variational posterior}

-Computing the variational posterior defined in \eqref{eq:optim} relies on optimizing a lower bound on the model evidence, $\Pi_\D$, known as the evidence lower bound (ELBO).
-The ELBO follows from the non-negativity of the Kullback-Leibler divergence and is given by $ \E_{Q} \left[ \ell(\D; \beta) - \log \frac{dQ}{d\Pi} \right]\ $.
-Intuitively, the first term evaluates the model's fit to the data, while the second term acts as a regularizer, ensuring the variational posterior is ``close'' to the prior distribution.
+\red{ Computing the variational posterior defined in \eqref{eq:optim} relies on optimizing a lower bound on the model evidence, $\Pi_\D$, known as the evidence lower bound (ELBO).
+The ELBO follows from the non-negativity of the Kullback-Leibler divergence and is given by